DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 6. Data Protection Officers

-DPDP Act: No mandatory DPO requirement for most organizations.
+DPDP Act: No mandatory DPO requirement for most organisations.

-GDPR: Mandatory DPOs for public authorities and organizations processing special categories at scale.
+GDPR: Mandatory DPOs for public authorities and organisations processing special categories at scale.

 7. Privacy Impact Assessments